gitopsify/ChRIS_ui/README.md

 `npm run cypress:run`
 ```

-Running Cypress inside a container is not currently supported
+Running Cypress inside a container is not currently supported.